jscriptcoder/sandbox-architecture/README.md

 Sandbox.use('MyOtherModule', function (toolbox) {

-    // toolbox.myNewExtension is available here
+    // toolbox.myNewExtension is also available here
-    // toolbox.newAttribute is available here
+    // toolbox.newAttribute is also available here
-    // toolbox.MyClass is available here
+    // toolbox.MyClass is also available here

 });
 ```